4th Infantry Division

 The Fourth Division arrived in the UK in early 1944.
 It took part in the Normandy Invasion, with the 8th Infantry Regiment of the 4th Division was one of the first Allied units to hit the beaches at Normandy on D-day, June 6 1944.
 Relieving the isolated 82d Airborne Division at Ste.
 Mere Eglise, the 4th cleared the Cotentin peninsula and took part in the capture of Cherbourg on June 25.
 The Division returned to the United States in July 1945 and was stationed at Camp Butner North Carolina, preparing for deployment to the Pacific.

 After the war ended it was inactivated on March 5 1946.
 It was reactivated as a training division at Fort Ord California on July 15 1947.
 On October 1 1950, it was redesignated a combat division, training at Fort Benning, Georgia.
 In May 1951 it deployed to Germany as the first of four US divisions committed to the North Atlantic Treaty Organization during the early years of the Cold War.
-The division headquarters was at Frankfurt.
+The division headquarters was in Frankfurt.
 After a five-year tour in Germany, the division redeployed to Fort Lewis, Washington in May 1956.

 The division took part in the Vietnam War and took part in 11 campaigns in 5 years.
 During this time, they were referred to as the “Flower Power Fourth”.
-After Vietnam the Division settled at Fort Carson, Colorado where it reorganized as a mechanized infantry division and remained at Carson for 25 years.
+After Vietnam, the Division settled at Fort Carson, Colorado where it reorganized as a mechanized infantry division and remained at Carson for 25 years.
 It was during the Division’s time at Fort Carson that it had the unofficial nickname of the “Ironhorse” Division.

-Division elements have supported rotations to Bosnia and Kuwait as well as providing a Task Force to fight forest fires in Idaho in 2000.
+Division elements have supported rotations to Bosnia and Kuwait as well as provided a Task Force to fight forest fires in Idaho in 2000.
 4ID Soldiers supported the Winter Olympics in Utah.
 Since November 2001, the Division’s mission was the Division Ready Brigade-prepared to deploy at a moment’s notice to anywhere in the world.

 The Division In Iraq